 Cate Blanchett – Woollahra, Sydney.
 1994

-- Museum-grade archival print - signed and numbered by Robin Sellick
+- Museum-grade archival photographic portrait, signed and numbered by Robin Sellick

-- Printed on Hahnemühle fine art paper for long-term stability
+- Printed on Hahnemühle fine art paper to museum conservation standards

 Works from The Sellick Archive are held in the National Portrait Gallery of Australia and the State Library of South Australia.